AUCS/Constitution/Constitution.md

 ##### 6.5 Industry Spokescheese

-* Responsible for communicating and organising events with the Cheese Industy.
+* Responsible for communicating and organising events with the Cheese Industry.

 7 Disqualification of Committee Members
 ----------------
-The office of a committee member shall become vacant if a committee member is: expelled as a member under these rules; resigns as a member of the club; or fails to attend three (3) committee meetings without a leave of absence being granted.
+The office of a Committee member shall become vacant if a Committee member is:
+* Expelled as a member under this constitution.
+* Resigns as a member of the club.
+* Fails to vote on three (3) meetings within the allocated 72 hour limit, without giving notice beforehand.
+* Has continually failed to meet their responsibilities, as deemed by a unanimous vote of the rest of the Committee.

-8 General Meetings
+8 Meetings
 ----------------
-A quorum for a meeting of the association shall be five members of the committee, one of whom must be a member of the committee.
-##### 8.1
-Seven (7) days notice shall be given to members for an AGM or SGM.
-The notice shall set out where and when the meeting will be held, and particulars of the nature and order of business to be transacted at the meeting.
+All meetings for the club will be held on slack at a specified date and time.
+Notice for meetings shall set out when the meeting will be held, and particulars of the nature and order of business to be transacted at the meeting.
+A quorum for a vote during a meeting of the association shall be the entire Committee lest those with given notice.
+##### 8.1 Committee Meetings
+Three (3) days notice shall be given to the Committee for a Committee Meeting.
+Committee Meetings may or may not be open to members as decided when notice is given.
+All votes during a Committee Meeting will remain open for responses for 24 hours.
+##### 8.2 General Meetings
+Seven (7) days notice shall be given to members for an Annual General Meeting or Special General Meeting.
+All votes during an AGM or SGM will remain open for responses for 72 hours.

 9 Prohibition Against Securing Profits for Members
 ----------------
 The income and capital of the association shall be applied exclusively to the promotion of its objects and no portion shall be paid or distributed directly or indirectly to members or their associates except as bona fide remuneration of a member for services rendered or expenses incurred on behalf of the association.

 10 Winding Up
 ----------------
-The association may be wound upon the special resolution of the association or a resolution disaffiliating the association from the AUU Clubs in accordance with its rules.
+The association may be wound upon the special resolution of the association in accordance with its rules.
+Upon winding up of the club, net assets (residual amount after all outstanding expenses are paid) are to be transferred to the AUU Clubs.

-11 Application of Surplus Assets
+11 Disaffiliation from AUU Clubs
 ----------------
-Upon winding up of the club, net assets (residual amount after all outstanding expenses are paid) are to be transferred to the AUU Clubs.
+The association may be disaffiliated from the AUU Clubs in accordance with its rules.
+Upon disaffiliation of the club, net assets (residual amount after all outstanding expenses are paid) are to be kept within the club in accordance with the rest of this constitution, in particular Section 9.